jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 When fighters finally embraced evolution, they created a new way for humans to think of self-defense called mixed-martial arts.

-In mixed-martial arts, fighters don't limit themselves within the confines of an artificial rulebook.
+In mixed-martial arts, veryone, from fighters to trainers, is accountable to the standards of evolution.
+Thus, fighters don't limit themselves within the confines of an artificial rulebook.
 Every martial art has something to offer, so everyone should be a bumble bee going fom flower to flower learning from each discipline.
 The best technique is the one that brings results.
 Evolution is so admired by mixed-martial artists that everyone is supposed to give their opinions, offer their perspective, and exchange ideas, because "iron sharpens iron".

 Mixing the human body's adaptability with a free mind willing to learn any technique, created a new, self-correcting, and sustainable martial art.
-Today, a skilled mixed-martial artist is an overwhelming favorite against a champion of any single fighting sub-discipline.
+Today, a skilled mixed-martial artist is an overwhelming favorite against a champion of any single fighting discipline.
 Just as important, since mixed-martial arts includes all techniques, any person, whether short or tall, heavy or thin, aggressive or meek, can "mix and match" techniques to find their niche and learn to win a fight.

 And finding a niche is what evolution is all about.
 By empowering anyone and everyone, mixed-martial arts is the ultimate fighting philosophy.